idjorgon/study-assistant/README.md

-## Lightweight Streamlit application featuring multiple interactive pages, study and quiz games, data visualization
+## Lightweight Streamlit application

+### The application features multiple interactive pages, study and quiz games, data visualization

-### This application was vide-coded to demonstrate GitHub Actions workflow capabilities
+### It was created to demonstrate GitHub Actions workflow capabilities

 ## 🚀 Features